Launching from beta, ProGuides is making money ensuring that gamers never play alone – TechCrunch

 The professional gamers who list their services on the site charge an average of $10 per session and ProGuides takes about a 25% cut.
 The company lowers its rates for popular gamers or gamers who are willing to spend more time on the platform either selling their services or actually coaching esports players.

-Wang says that that pros on the platform are making anywhere from $750 to $2500 per month and that there are currently 250 coaches on the platform.
+Wang says that pros on the platform are making anywhere from $750 to $2,500 per month and that there are currently 250 coaches on the platform.

-A typical session on ProGuides lasts around 45 minutes and players are available for Fortnite, League of Legends.
-Super Smash Brothers, CS:GO and Hearthstone
+A typical session on ProGuides lasts around 45 minutes and players are available for Fortnite, League of Legends, Super Smash Brothers, CS:GO and Hearthstone.

 ProGuides raised $1.9 million in pre-seed funding last June.
-The company is backed by Amplify, an LA-based early stage investor and company accelerator, Quest Venture Partners, Greycroft Tracker fund and the GFR Fund.
+The company is backed by Amplify, an LA-based early-stage investor and company accelerator, Quest Venture Partners, Greycroft Tracker fund and the GFR Fund.

 The LA-based company also has some venture-backed competition on the East Coast.
-Gamer Sensei, which has raised roughly $6 million (according to CrunchBase) has a similar proposition.
+Gamer Sensei, which has raised roughly $6 million (according to Crunchbase) has a similar proposition.
 It’s backed by Accomplice and Advancit Capital.